Access Locker#

 The locker opens and then the user puts the item inside and closes the locker.

-Picking up the item
+Picking up the item#

 Now the same or another user wants to pick up the item.
 Here are a couple of examples on how to do this.

-from creating the drop off token to open the locker.
+Use the payload and payload_auth from creating the drop off token to open the locker.

 HarborLockersSDK.sendOpenLockerWithTokenCommand(